-Microbix's QAPs business involves the use of antigens and nucleic acids for purposes beyond the large-scale manufacturing of medical test kits.
-This newer usage packages a very small amount of stabilized and inactivated bacteria, virus, or representative analogue, into individual small vials (e.g., 1.0 ml) or dried onto sample collection swabs (i.e., Copan[®] "FLOQSwabs[®]").
+Microbix's QAPs business involves the use of antigens, nucleic acids or proteins (collectively, biomaterials) for purposes beyond the large-scale manufacturing of medical test kits.
+This newer usage packages a very small amount of such stabilized and inactivated biomaterials into individual small vials (e.g., ~1.0 ml) or dried onto sample collection swabs (i.e., Copan® "FLOQSwabs®").
 Such samples are used as tools to establish whether the quality objectives of clinical laboratories are being met - for example to assess whether testing equipment is functioning properly, if staff has been adequately trained and is performing properly, or if reagents have spoiled.
 Such innovative, proprietary, and branded quality assessment products (QAPsTM, pronounced as "caps") are a high value end-use of Microbix's biologicals expertise and there is a growing need for such products as regulators progressively tighten their surveillance of the competence of medical testing labs.
-Notable drivers for such demand are the U.S. "CLIA" regulations, European Union IVD-D and IVD-R regulations, and ISO 15189 standards, that are all encouraging labs to increase use of quality products from qualified third-parties across their ever-broadening portfolio of tests.
-In the current quarter, Microbix derived 34% of its sales from providing QAPs - to laboratory accreditation organizations, diagnostic test and instrument-makers and to clinical laboratories (directly and via distributors).
-This is an increase from 30% of sales in Q1 of fiscal 2021, 20% of sales in Q4 of fiscal 2020, 15% across fiscal 2020, and 10% historically - reflecting the strong growth of the QAPs product category (e.g., sales increase of 444% for H1 fiscal 2021 compared to the prior year H1).
+Notable drivers for such demand are the U.S. "CLIA" regulations, European Union IVD-D and IVD-R regulations, and ISO 15189 standards, that are all encouraging labs to increase use of quality products from qualified third-parties across their everbroadening portfolio of tests.
+In the nine months of the current fiscal 2021 year-to-date (YTD) , Microbix derived over one-quarter of its sales from providing QAPs - to laboratory accreditation organizations, diagnostic test and instrument-makers and to clinical laboratories (directly and via distributors).
+This is an increase from 15% across fiscal 2020, and 10% historically - reflecting the strong growth of the QAPs product category (e.g., sales increase of 243% for YTD fiscal 2021 compared to the prior year equivalent period).